Patient Factsheet teaser

 Evaluation

-Your doctor will ask you whether it is painful for you to go to the bathroom, walk, sit, climb stairs, or drive a car.
+Your doctor will ask you whether it is painful for you to do your daily activities such as go to the bathroom, walk, sit, climb stairs, or have sexual intercourse.
 If you have pain during these activities, your problems may be in your bladder, bowels, or the muscles of your pelvis, hips, or lower back.
-Your doctor will press on these muscle areas to determine exactly where the pain is orginating.
-Problems such as endometriosis can cause pain because there may be tissue from the endometriosis on different organs within and outside of the pelvic cavity, which includes the ovaries, bladder, behind the uterus, and bowel.
-Some doctors may suspect these problems during a pelvic exam.
+Your doctor will press on these muscle areas to determine exactly where the pain originates.
+For example, endometriosis, a condition where the same tissue that lines the uterus is found in parts of the pelvis and abdomen, may be suspected during a pelvic exam by a doctor.

 Conservative treatment

 Conservative treatment means treatment without performing surgery.
-Your doctor may first try to treat your pelvic pain with birth control pills and/or non narcotic pain medications.
-If these options do not work, you may be given medications that take away the estrogen in your body, therefore placing you in a short-term, menopause-like state.
-Decreasing the estrogen in your body will decrease the endometriosis implants and pain.
+Your doctor may first try to treat your pelvic pain with birth control pills and/or non-narcotic pain medications.
+If these options do not work, you may be given medications that take away the estrogen in your body, therefore placing you in a short-term, menopauselike state.
+Decreasing estrogen can help with conditions like endometriosis.

 Diagnostic laparoscopy: Finding out what is wrong

-Pelvic adhesions (scar tissue): Adhesions in and around the pelvic cavity may form if you have endometriosis, a pelvic infection, surgery on your pelvis, a cyst on an ovary, or have had surgery on your pelvis.
+Adhesions in and around the pelvic cavity may form if you have endometriosis, a pelvic infection, surgery on your pelvis, or a cyst on an ovary.
 Scar tissue causes organs that normally are separate from each other to become attached.
 For example, your ovary can be attached to your bowel, and your doctor will separate the adhesions with laparoscopic scissors to help relieve pain.
 This seems to work best when the adhesions are not too severe.

 Fact Sheets/Booklets